bootstrap-vue/bootstrap-vue/src/components/tabs/README.md

 | <kbd>SHIFT</kbd>+<kbd>TAB</kbd> | Move to the previous tab button or control on the page |
 | <kbd>ENTER</kbd>                | Activate current focused button's tab                  |

-## Programatically activating and deactivating tabs
+## Programmatically activating and deactivating tabs

 Use the `<b-tabs>` `v-model` to control which tab is active by setting the `v-model` to the index (zero-based) of the tab to be shown (see example below).